 Is there an age limit for volunteering?

-Volunteers must be 16 years or older.
+Yes, all volunteers must be 18 years or older.

-What does a typical work day look like?
+What does a typical work day timeline look like?

 Is lunch provided?